3 Things to Learn from Google’s Latest Report on Stolen Credentials

 3. “Stronger Passwords” Can Only Do So Much

 Increasingly, organizations are coming to terms with the fact that a simple login/password combination is the bare bones when it comes to email security.
-Even hashed passwords based on salt values are proving flimsy under scrutiny, with Google’s report estimating that almost 15% of the stolen credentials in their study were hashed using MD5 and 10% with SHA-1 cryptographic hash functions.
+Even hashed passwords based on salt values are proving flimsy under scrutiny.
+Google’s report estimating that almost 15% of the stolen credentials in their study were hashed.
+They were hashed by using MD5 and 10% with SHA-1 cryptographic hash functions.

 To make matters worse, it can hardly be said that victims are learning from their mistakes.
-Research indicated that of victims that had their credentials stolen, only 3% later chose to switch to a two-factor authentication process as opposed to a simple login/password combination.
+Research indicated that of victims that had their credentials stolen, only 3% later chose to switch to a two-factor authentication process.

 What Can I Do About It?

 These numbers may be grim, but so long as organizations are as dedicated to email security as the bad guys are to stealing data, there is hope.
-Increasing usage of two-factor authentication as well as password management apps mean that the business world’s approach to cyber security is begrudgingly moving past the bare minimum.
+Increasing usage of two-factor authentication means that the business world’s approach to cybersecurity is begrudgingly moving past the bare minimum.
 An even more secure future can be found in various email security subscriptions, encryption services, and anti-virus/anti-spam clients.
-Here are a couple recommendations for products that can prevent your login credentials from winding up on a black market spreadsheet.
+Here are a couple recommendations for products that can prevent your login credentials from winding up on a black-market spreadsheet.

 Email Encryption